Pathology Dictation Software in 2026 (Compared)

 Get one word wrong and you might send a patient to unnecessary chemotherapy.
 Or miss a diagnosis entirely.

-Why General Medical Dictation Software Fails Pathologists
+Why General Medical Dictation Fails Pathologists

 I've used Dragon Medical for seven years across different specialties.
 It works reasonably well for clinical notes where you're documenting patient visits.
 "Patient presents with chest pain, shortness of breath..."
 That's predictable language with common medical terms.